eakparegi-sudo/linux-security-labs/README.md

 Also, find employees with salaries greater than 65,000.
 Expected result lists only higher earners. lastly, sort by salary descending using ORDER BY salary DESC.
 Expected result shows employees from highest to lowest pay this was what i learned today
+# VULNERABILITY ASSESSMENT
+## Performed a vulnerability assessment on a Linux database server using NIST methodology.
+Identified threats, rated likelihood and severity, and recommended practical mitigations.” then add one line like "Reinforced the importance of not hard-coding secrets in applications.